 If you want to build a small online store for your business then under certain circumstances Woocommerce might be more suited.
 However, it is to be remembered that Woocommerce is a plugin for WordPress which is akin to Magento extensions.

 On the other hand, Magento has been created keeping in mind the specialized needs of the e-commerce world.
-In fact, Magento 2 boats of many features that make it ideal for serious e-commerce like Redis, Support for Varnish, Static Code Generation, FPC and the DI command line utility.
-Woocommerce lacks in support for such vital e-commerce features.
+In fact, Magento 2 boats of many features that make it ideal for serious e-commerce like Redis, Support for Varnish, Static Code Generation, FPC, and the DI command-line utility. woocommerce lacks in support for such vital e-commerce features.

-API & Multivendor Mobile Apps – With the prevalence of m-commerce or mobile commerce at this point in time and the fact that it is only likely to become even better in the future, this is of critical importance.
+API & Multivendor Mobile Apps - With the prevalence of m-commerce or mobile commerce at this point in time and the fact that it is only likely to become even better in the future, this is of critical importance.
 Something common to both platforms is the REST API which means you can build mobile apps of your marketplace with comparative ease.
-Not only that REST also facilitates the integration of the marketplace with ERPs and CRMs that companies use or any other kind integration with third-party software.
+Not only does REST also facilitate the integration of the marketplace with ERPs and CRMs that companies use or any other kind of integration with third-party software.

 The predicament that usually lies before businesses that are looking forward to adopting the Magento 2 framework is that the very nature of the platform makes it imperative that you choose proficient Magento development services for your e-commerce development project.

 You may be hesitant to fully customize the appearance and code of the Magento platform to suit your multi-vendor marketplace needs with the help of Magento development.
 The following extensions may be able to carry out their tasks with ease and finesse: